-- In Main Menu, select <2> to enter LD View Menu, and press <Ctrl-C> to enter LD Define Menu. - a.
-In the RAID Mode field, use the space bar to select a RAID Mode.
-The supported RAID modes include Mirroring (RAID 1), Striping (RAID 0) and Stripe Mirroring (RAID 10), Spanning(JBOD) and RAID 5.
-The following is an example of RAID 0 array creation. - b.
-If RAID 0 (Striping) is selected, you can manually set the striping block size.
+- 3. In the RAID Mode field, use the UP or Down ARROW key to select a RAID Mode.
+The supported RAID modes include Mirroring (RAID 1), Striping (RAID 0) and Stripe Mirroring (RAID 0+1), Spanning(JBOD) and RAID 5.
+The following is an example of RAID 0 array creation. - 4.
+If RAID 0(Striping) is selected, you can manually set the striping block size.
 In the Striping Block field, use the UP or DOWN ARROW key to set the Striping Block size.
 The KB is standard unit of Striping Block size.
-We recommend you leaving it to the default setting-Optimal (64k).
-The size range is from 4k to 128k.
+We recommend you leaving it to the default setting-Optimal(64k).
+The size range is from 4k to 128k. - 5.
+Select the hard drivers which you wish to be included in the disk array.
+The Free Disks section displays the information about the currently installed SATA hard drives.
+Press the TAB key to move to the Free Disks section.
+Select the target hard drives using the UP or DOWN ARROW key and use the RIGHT ARROW key to add the hard drives to the Array Disks section.